BeniaminC/CS162_F20_W1/README.md

 - Test tables (good, bad, and edge cases)

 if you don't understand these concept, you should ask for help by going to office hours.

+NOTE:Some concepts may be extensions to lectures and labs (i.e. modern style C++ programming).